 Represented premiere high-tech trade association in first appellate test of FCC's regulatory authority regarding Voice-over-Internet Protocol technology.
 Vonage Holdings Corp and CCIA v.
 FCC, 489 F.3d 1232 (D.C.
 Cir.
 2007).

-Represented leading government IT security company in successful defense of copyright and trade secret misappropriations claims brought by principal competitor.
+Represented major government IT security company in successful defense of copyright and trade secret misappropriation claims brought by principal competitor.
 SecureInfo Corp. v.
 Telos Corp., 387 F. Supp.
 2d 593 (E.D.
 Va.
 2006)

 Lead litigation counsel in antitrust actions by now-defunct wireless broadband provider against defendant class of commercial real estate owners and trade association.
 Winstar Comms.
 LLC v.
 Equity Office Properties, Inc., 2006-1 Trade Cas.
 (CCH)¶ 75,154 (2d Cir.
 2006)